-(iv) An eligible child turning 13 years old during an eligibility review period, unless the child no longer has a need for child care.
+(iv) An eligible child turning 13 years old during an eligibility review period, unless the child no longer has a need for child care; and,

-(b) A client who experiences an allowable temporary change and has been approved for ongoing employment support child care (ESCC) may continue to receive child care payments at the same level for the remainder of the certification period.
-If the allowable temporary change is a temporary loss of employment, the client must comply with Department procedures regarding eligibility verification, including but not limited to reporting the temporary loss of employment to the Department within ten days and requesting the child care continue.
+(b) A client who experiences an allowable temporary change after having been approved for ongoing employment support child care (ES CC) may continue to receive child care payments at the same level for the remainder of the certification period.

 (7) Once an eligibility determination is made and a full month's payment and copayment is assessed, benefits will be paid at the same level during the remainder of the certification period so long as the client remains eligible, except that:

-(a) The Department may act on reported changes that result in a subsidy increase or copayment decrease, and
+(a) The Department may act on reported changes that result in a participation increase or copayment decrease, and